 - Transportation and Vehicles - We've done lots of work to reduce our carbon-footprint by changing our vehicles we use and how we use them, especially around the nursery.
 We have half the trucks we use to have and instead use smaller farm-vehicles with very manouverable trailers whenever possible.
 We can move more plants around the nursery more efficiently by chaining trailers together to move large volumes of plants using less fuel.
 The smaller farm-vehicles need far less energy to produce and maintain than a regular truck or car.
 We do the same at our berry field to transport berries out of the field.
 Our deliveries have followed the same principals and we now use larger trailers and better zoned routing to ensure there's less "empty" driving time.

 - Tree planting - OK, this one may seem strange and not seem as relevant to the nursery, but it is.
 Every year we end up with not so pretty trees.
 Winter die-back, animal damage, or even somebody broke a tree and it looks ugly.
-Well, we usually plant those trees someplace.
+Well, we usually plant those trees somewhere.
 If a plant is alive, we try and let it grow.
 A couple years back , we had a surplus of Ash trees, so we planted them in the field.
-Old cedars and spruce trees were planted out as winbreaks to protect other crops.
+Old cedars and spruce trees were planted out as windbreaks to protect other crops.
 Every tree matters to us.
 I never feel guilty if I need to remove a tree since I know I've planted far more trees in my life than I will ever remove.
 That, and we try to use the plants we cut.
-Good trees has been milled into lumber by a local portable sawmill (our prernnial tables we re-built using cedars from the other side of Richmond), while "bad" wood gets turned into firewood and the leftover bits are chipped up and eventually become soil for our next crop.
+Good trees has been milled into lumber by a local portable sawmill, while "bad" wood gets turned into firewood and the leftover bits are chipped up and eventually become soil for our next crop.

 Those are just a few things we've done to help our environment and none of it inspired by the "Green" movement.
 We as plant people love the growing world we live in and always want to see Mother Nature thrive and flourish.
 We don't need an environmental movement for things like that.
 We don't use it as an advertizing ploy.
 We do it because we want to.